-G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore,
+G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х

-junior, senior)? Х

-G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? Х G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 Yes No G4 Do tuition and fees vary by undergraduate instructional Х program?
+G4 % If yes, what percentage of full-time undergraduates pay G4